-I am also pleased to report that for the eighth year in a row, the MECRS applied for and received a compliance award from the Public Pension Coordinating Council for having met professional standards for plan design and administration.
-In order to receive the award, plans must meet requirements on funding, financial reporting, member benefits, actuarial and audit practices.
+I am also pleased to report that the MECRS applied for and received a compliance award from the Public Pension Coordinating Council for having met professional standards for plan design and administration.
+In order to receive the award, plans must meet requirements on funding, financial reporting, member benefits, and audit practices.